aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `name` - (Optional) The kubernetes cluster's name.
 It is unique in one Alicloud account.
 * `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
-* `timezone` - (Optional, Available in 1.104.0+) When you create a cluster, set the time zones for the Master and Woker nodes.
+* `timezone` - (Optional, ForceNew, Available in 1.104.0+) When you create a cluster, set the time zones for the Master and Woker nodes.
 You can only change the managed node time zone if you create a cluster.
 Once the cluster is created, you can only change the time zone of the Worker node.
 * `resource_group_id` - (Optional, ForceNew, Available in 1.101.0+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `version` - (Optional, Available since 1.70.1) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
 * `runtime` - (Optional, Available in 1.104.0+) The runtime of containers.
 Default to `docker`.
 If you select another container runtime, see [How do I select between Docker and Sandboxed-Container](https://www.alibabacloud.com/help/doc-detail/160313.htm?spm=a2c63.p38356.b99.440.22563866AJkBgI).
 Detailed below.